zhou2013xing/trev2-node/data/admin-README.markdown

-# Blog example
+# TREV example

 To run the example you need node.js and some initalized data into mongodb.
-The collections are user, post.
+The collections are user, rep.

 Adding init data to mongoDB(located in data directory), test user is admin and password is also admin

-	mongoimport -d blog -c user init.js
+	mongoimport -d repdb -c user init.js

-Run the blog
+Run the app

     node app.js